Drusy/drusy.github.io/_posts/2012-01-01-battery-state.md

 share: true
 ---

-Any of the available software on windows fits my needs about battery usage, wear level etc. so I decided to made to develop my own.
+Any of the available software on windows fits my needs about battery usage, wear level etc. so I decided to develop my own.
 I would like a software that :

 - is really light
-- that can show me the waer level of my battery
+- that can show me the wear level of my battery
 - is running in background
 - show the basics about the laptop battery

-I have written this software with C++/Qt and using the native C API of windows to get the battery informations.
+I have written this software with C++/Qt and using the native C API of Windows to get the battery informations.

 <div class="zoom-gallery">
     <figure class="half">